fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/coexistence-chat-calls-presence.md

 ### In-tenant routing for new chats or calls

-The tables below capture routing of in-tenant chat and calls, and are valid for new calls or chats that aren't started from a preexisting thread.
+The tables capture routing of in-tenant chat and calls, and are valid for new calls or chats that aren't started from a preexisting thread.
 It describes which client will receive a new call or chat, if originated by a user on the left, to an in-tenant recipient user on the right.
 Messages sent to TeamsOnly users will always route to Teams.
 Messages sent to Skype for Business users will always route to Skype for Business.
 Messages sent to Islands users will always route to the same client from which they were sent.

 #### Table 1a: in-tenant new chat or call routing to a TeamsOnly mode recipient